anbox-cloud/discourse-docs/howto/container/geographic-location.md

 ## Set a static location

-To specify a static location for an Android container, configure it in the `/var/lib/anbox/static_gps_position` file within the container.
+To specify a static location for an Android container, configure it in the `/var/lib/anbox/static_gps_position` file within the instance.

 The location data is constructed in the following format: